robotology/event-driven/documentation/camera_dumping.md

+### Dockerfiles for easy install

+### Instructions for saving data
 Look at your namespace to not cause conflicts with others:
 `yarp namespace`

 And set your personal one:
-`yarp namespace /arren`
+`yarp namespace /<your name>`

 Where the conf file is:
 `yarp conf`

-Look at the IP:
+Look at the IP currently stored in the conf file:
 `cat $(yarp conf)`

-Look at the IP of the ethernet cable:
+Look at the IP of your machine and note the local ethernet (try not using wifi when possible):
 `ip -c -h a`

 Set the yarp IP yarpserver will connect to:
-`yarp conf IP_ETHERNET_CABLE 10000`
+`yarp conf <ip address> 10000`

 Type:
 `yarpserver`